City buyer path · Singapore · MAS-regulated APAC hub

 Generic "Singapore-based" with no licence or scheme namedMAS licence, VCC structure, and 13O or 13U scheme on file declared in the materials

-US-IR deck reused for the APAC legMAS-readable deck with rule-of-law APAC framing and VCC structural language
+US-IR deck reused for the APAC legMAS-clear deck with rule-of-law APAC framing and VCC structural language

 HK-shaped materials ported across without recalibrationSingapore-side file recalibrated for MAS, VCC, and the 13O or 13U threshold